Post

 Writing Python Scripts

-The post translation script introduced in this article consists of 3 Python script files and 1 CSV file.
+The post translation script introduced in this article consists of three Python script files and one CSV file:

-• compare_hash.py: Calculates SHA256 hash values of Korean original posts in the _posts/ko directory and compares them with existing hash values recorded in the hash.csv file to return a list of changed or newly added filenames
+• compare_hash.py: Calculates the SHA256 hash values of the Korean original posts in the _posts/ko directory, compares them with the existing hash values recorded in the hash.csv file, and returns a list of file names that have been changed or newly added

-• hash.csv: CSV file recording SHA256 hash values of existing post files
+• hash.csv: A CSV file recording the SHA256 hash values of existing post files

-• prompt.py: Receives filepath, source_lang, target_lang values and loads Claude API key value from system environment variables, then calls API with previously written prompt as system prompt and content of post to be translated at ‘filepath’ as user prompt.
-Then receives response (translation result) from Claude 3.5 Sonnet model and outputs it as a text file at '../_posts/' + language_code[target_lang] + '/' + filename path
+• prompt.py: Receives filepath, source_lang, target_lang values, loads the Claude API key value from system environment variables, calls the API with the prompt we wrote earlier as the system prompt and the content of the post to be translated in ‘filepath’ as the user prompt.
+Then receives the response (translation result) from the Claude 3.5 Sonnet model and outputs it as a text file to the path '../_posts/' + language_code[target_lang] + '/' + filename

-• translate_changes.py: Has source_lang string variable and ‘target_langs’ list variable, calls changed_files() function in compare_hash.py to return changed_files list variable.
-If there are changed files, executes nested loop for all files in changed_files list and all elements in target_langs list, and calls translate(filepath, source_lang, target_lang) function in prompt.py within that loop to perform translation.
+• translate_changes.py: Contains a source_lang string variable and a ‘target_langs’ list variable, calls the changed_files() function in compare_hash.py to return the changed_files list variable.
+If there are changed files, it executes a double loop for all files in the changed_files list and all elements in the target_langs list, calling the translate(filepath, source_lang, target_lang) function in prompt.py within this loop to perform the translation task.

-The completed script files can also be found in the yunseo-kim/yunseo-kim.github.io repository on GitHub.
+The contents of the completed script files can also be found in the yunseo-kim/yunseo-kim.github.io repository on GitHub.

 compare_hash.py